nzewdie12/cloud-notes/02-linux-basics/commands.md

 - '|'(pipe): the pipe allows for one operation output to be the input of another
   -  sudo dmseg | grep -iE 'fail|error' > error_page.txt:: This command will first exucute the sudo dmseg commmand and then the output from that would be the input of the grep command
     -  the second '|' is for a multi-word search for grep
+-  nano -> work on scripts/file in a text editor
 ---